The College School

-The College School’s dress code is an outline of acceptable attire that isn’t limited to just one or two options.
+The College School’s dress code is an outline of acceptable attire that is not limited to just one or two options.
 It provides guidelines rather than rigid rules, and offers some flexibility for all.
 Students are expected to come to school with a neat appearance and good hygiene in mind.

 On a daily basis, students should wear clean clothes that are weather-appropriate for the season.

-- Tops: Shirts, sweaters and sweatshirts (with or without hoods) must cover skin completely.
+- Tops: Shirts, blouses, sweaters and sweatshirts (with or without hoods) must cover torso and shoulders completely.

 - Bottoms: Well-fitted bottoms that are free of rips and holes.
-Shorts and skirts must be fingertip length.
+Shorts, skirts, or dresses must be at least mid-thigh.
 Jeans are ONLY permitted on Fridays and designated “Dress Your Way” days.

 - Footwear: Students should wear comfortable, sturdy shoes.
-Socks are recommended. open-toe shoes (e.g. sandals, clogs, flip-flops) are permitted.
+Sneakers and socks are recommended. open-toe shoes (e.g. sandals, clogs, flip-flops) are permitted.

 *Parents and students are expected to use conservative judgement when determining “school appropriate” attire.